PhilipLGQ/data_story/index.md

 | 01/2020 - 03/2020 | p > 0.05 | not correlated |

 We summarize in the below:
-- The **general** Pearson test on Bitcoin price and 14-day rolling mean of number of quotations give **a small but positive correlation** between these two indicators.
-This means that from a larger scale over the periods, when Bitcoin price rises, 14-day rolling mean of number of quotations have a tendency to increase correspondingly.
-Generally, we could say that the fluctuation of Bitcoin price does affect speakers' interest on crypto-related topics.
+- The **general** Pearson test on Bitcoin price and 14-day rolling mean of the number of quotations give **a small but positive correlation** between these two indicators.
+This means that from a larger scale over the periods when Bitcoin price rises, the 14-day rolling mean of the number of quotations has a tendency to increase correspondingly.
+Generally, we could say that the fluctuation of Bitcoin price does affect speakers' interest in crypto-related topics.
 However, from the line plots and separated Pearson tests we could still see that this general correlation acts poorly for 2015 - 2016, 2019 - 2020.
-But if we take a closer look on the curve trend, in 2015-2016 both Bitcoin price and number of  quotations remain at low quantity.
+But if we take a closer look at the curve trend, in 2015-2016 both Bitcoin price and the number of quotations remains at low quantity.
 This may reveal that crypto is not widely known to the public and it has not yet become a popular topic.

 - Separated analysis on Jan.
 2017 - Sep.
 2017 and Apr.
 2018 - Dec.
 2018 gives us **a negative correlation** result which counters our expectation.
 By checking the line plots, there exists **a possible delay effect** between the indicators: if we right shift the rolling mean curve, then we could possibly get a more positive correlated result.
-This delay effect may reflect speakers' comments and attitudes towards the crypto market, and they later bring impact to the Bitcoin market since named speakers are mostly influential.
+This delay effect may reflect speakers' comments and attitudes towards the crypto market, and they later bring impact to the Bitcoin market since named speakers are most influential.

-- The Bitcoin price **increases rapidly** in 2017, and suddenly **drops** in 2018, and the number of quotations fluctuate correspondingly.
+- The Bitcoin price **increases rapidly** in 2017, and suddenly **drops** in 2018, and the number of quotations fluctuates correspondingly.
 Pearson tests in 2017 - 2018 and the event period confirms this trend.

 ## Bitcoin price and sentiment correlation

-Finally, we are curious about whether there is correlation between Bitcoin price and people’s sentiment towards it.
-To do this, we ran a sentiment analysis on all the quotations over different time periods and analyzed the correlation with positive, negative, neutral and compound scores.
+Finally, we are curious about whether there is a correlation between Bitcoin price and people’s sentiment towards it.
+To do this, we ran a sentiment analysis on all the quotations over different time periods and analyzed the correlation with positive, negative, neutral, and compound scores.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="110%" height="600" src="plot/price_compound.html"></iframe>

 First, we present different scores and bitcoin prices over time.
-The y axis on the left (Close) is the bitcoin price at the end of each day.
-Although it may seem that they have no correlation from the line plot, the general person test shows us the general sentiment actually has a **weak positive correlation** (_**r=0.1033039125275**, **p=2.102025314648e-05**_) with the fluctuation of Bitcoin price.
+The y-axis on the left (Close) is the Bitcoin price at the end of each day.
+Although it may seem that they have no correlation from the line plot, the general Pearson test shows us the general sentiment actually has a **weak positive correlation** (_**r=0.1033039125275**, **p=2.102025314648e-05**_) with the fluctuation of Bitcoin price.
 By checking the line plot, we speculate that this correlation comes mainly from the event after 2017.
 Now we conduct separated correlation testing within different time periods to test our hypothesis.

 | Period | P Value | r |
 | :------: |:---: | :---: |